AleksanderObuchowski/SimpleNeuron/README.md

 # Simple Neuron

 Simple Neuron is my project of simple pyhton neural network library.
-It's easy to use and ilustrates how neural networks work.
+It's easy to use and illustrates how neural networks works.
 ## Requirements

 ```python